SharedSignals June 2024

 endpoint_url

 • The URL where events are pushed through HTTP POST.
 This is set by the Receiver.
-If a Reciever is using multiple streams from a single Transmitter and needs to keep the SETs separated, it is RECOMMENDED that the URL for each stream be unique.
+If a Receiver is using multiple streams from a single Transmitter and needs to keep the SETs separated, it is RECOMMENDED that the URL for each stream be unique.

 authorization_header